Utah Mountain Biking Bucket ListOctober 28, 2022

-By Heather May
+By: Heather May

-What’s In A Name?
+What’s in A Name?

 Utah is rightly known as a mountain biking mecca.
-It’s one of the premiere destinations because of its slickrock trails, other-worldly geology and undulating terrain.
+It’s one of the premiere destinations because of its Slickrock trails, other-worldly geology, and undulating terrain.

-Moab is American’s best-known mountain biking town.
+Moab is America’s best-known mountain biking town.
 It’s only fitting that two of Holiday River Expedition’s mountain biking trips are based there.
 And don’t let the name fool you—Holiday River is an expert in Moab mountain biking trips.
 They’ve been outfitting back-country trips for half a century.

 Here are three Utah mountain biking trips that should be on your bucket list:

 This is another Utah mountain biking trip that takes advantage of Canyonlands National Park in southeast Utah’s high desert.
 This Moab biking trip takes place in Canyonlands’ most remote district, which means some of the most challenging mountain biking terrain anywhere.
-Depending on whether your trip is three or four days, you will ride 15 to 30 miles a day passing vertical uplifts and plunging gorges, to breathtaking overlooks and through a pinyon pine and juniper forest and an ancient tropical swamp.
+Depending on whether your trip is three or four days, you will ride 15 to 30 miles a day passing vertical uplifts and plunging gorges, to breathtaking overlooks and through pinyon pine and juniper forest and an ancient tropical swamp.

 No to-do list of Utah mountain biking trips is complete without completing this lesser-known gem on the edge of the Colorado Plateau.
-The vast stretch of public land is home to striking ridges and fins, deep cut caves and winding canyons.
+The vast stretch of public land is home to striking ridges and fins, deep-cut caves, and winding canyons.
 This mountain biking trip takes place over four days, full of technically challenging routes for 20 to 30 miles a day.
 The trip will take you to what’s known as the Little Grand Canyon, an eroded gorge with views of the San Rafael River, and through Little Wild Horse Canyon, a narrow path through a river of red rock.